-To select an item on a control list:
+Follow these steps to select an item on a control list.

-- 1. Select the control list by: - touching the screen object (touch screen terminals only) - or pressing its function key - or pressing the Left ◀ or Right ▶ arrow keys until the control list has a vertical bar indicating it is active - 2.
-Move the cursor up or down the list using the Up ▲ or Down ▼ arrows.
+- 1. Select the control list by: - touching the screen object (touch screen terminals only). - pressing its function key. - pressing the Left < or Right ► arrow keys until the control list has a vertical bar indicating it is active. - 2.
+Move the cursor up or down the list using the Up \blacktriangle or Down \checkmark arrows.
 If the cursor is hollow, the item cannot be selected. - 3.
-Depending on the application design, you may or may not have to press to enter the selection indicated by the cursor.
+Depending on the application design, you may or may not have to press ↓ to enter the selection indicated by the cursor.